 There are two main ways to use the KDJ indicator:

 If you are using the KDJ indicator as a standalone tool, then you should look for buy signals when %K crosses above %D and sell signals when %K crosses below %D. You can also use the KDJ indicator to confirm other signals that you may be getting from other indicators or from your own price action analysis.
-Consider that the %J line gives you an idea of the middle value to check the width between %K and %J and generate neutral signals or know when the lines are spreading or coming together to anticipate future signals – although this is to be done with greate caution.
+Consider that the %J line gives you an idea of the middle value to check the width between %K and %J and generate neutral signals or know when the lines are spreading or coming together to anticipate future signals - although this is to be done with great caution.

 If you are using the KJD indicator as part of a larger system, then you should look for trade signals that include multiple indicators giving the same signal.
 This practice increases the reliability of the signal, and thus the chances of the trade being successful.

-The KDJ indicator can be used in conjuction with other technical analysis indicators to confirm trade signals.
+The KDJ indicator can be used in conjunction with other technical analysis indicators to confirm trade signals.
 Some popular indicators that are often used with KDJ include the RSI, MACD, and moving averages.
 For instance, you could use KDJ to generate a buy signal, and then confirm that signal with the RSI or MACD.
 Or you could use KDJ to identify a potential trend change, and then compare two moving averages to confirm that change.